struz/smash-move-viewer/README.md

 Ploaj / Furil - for his hard work on Smash Forge animations/rendering/everything and sm4sh modding in general.
 The first person to post hitbox visualizations of any sort for Smash4 which was my inspiration for this entire project.

+[@SammiHusky](https://twitter.com/SammiHusky) - a smash researcher and modder that has contributed so much effort to development of tools there's no way we'd be where we are as a scene right now without him.
+His work on ACMD decompilation and compilation tools directly helped create the visualizations you see on this site.
+Check out his amazing set of [Sm4sh-Tools](https://github.com/Sammi-Husky/Sm4sh-Tools/).

 ScanMountGoat - tireless work furthering rendering in Smash Forge.

 [@Ruben\_dal](https://twitter.com/Ruben_dal) - one of, if not the best smash scientist around.
 Has helped directly and indirectly in too many ways to list.
 Owner/creator of [the smash calculator](http://rubendal.github.io/Sm4sh-Calculator/).
 Walking encyclopaedia of smash knowledge.